-There may be an opportunity to upgrade our water treatment processes to make better use of the water held in storage.
+There may be an opportunity to make better use of the water held in storage.

 Our current operating practices avoid accessing water at lower storage levels due to poorer water quality.
-However, with implementation of supplementary water treatment processes, we may be able to access more water without compromising the quality of drinking water provided to customers.
+However, by improving the water quality at the reservoir or with implementation of supplementary water treatment processes, we may be able to access more water without compromising the quality of drinking water provided to customers.
 This would improve both the water security and resilience of the system, as it would allow us to use more of our stored water during dry times.

 There is more work to be done to fully understand this concept.
-Early estimates suggest it could improve water security by up to 29 million litres each year.
+Early estimates suggest it could improve water security by up to 28 million litres each year.
 We will thoroughly investigate the feasibility of this concept over the next five years, so we are ready to implement if required after that.